gandastik/software-studio/finals.md

 - the time button -> at least 6 set of colors
 	- chaning color every second
 	- use web workers -> another script file

+## React
+- UI Library
+- component-based
+- react components
+	- jsx
+	- element & component
+	- state & props
+	- virtual DOM

+### Props
+- properties
+- uni-directional (parent to child)
+- passing data
+- readonly

+### States
+- data storage within component
+- creates and manages by component
+- state cannot be passed to other components
+- state changes -> DOM re-rendering
+	- just a part of that component that state are in
+- use callback function to pass data from child to parent

 ## Backend